writeas/writefreely-api-docs/source/index.html.md

 Error Code | Meaning
 ---------- | -------
-400 | Request is missing required information, or bad form data / JSON.
+400 | Request is missing required information, or has bad form data / JSON.
 401 | Incorrect information given.
 403 | You're not a Pro user.
 409 | Alias is taken.